Two by Twos in Australia and New Zealand: Demographics

 Two by Twos doesn’t have official records of member numbers, but estimates have been made.
 The increasing number of people who are leaving suggest that the overall number of members is significantly reducing.

-In 2013 Chris Johnston reporting in The Age estimated that there were 2,000 members in Victoria.
+In 2013 Chris Johnston, reporting for The Age, estimated that there were 2,000 members in Victoria.
 In 2020 former member Laura McConnell-Conti estimated that there were 2,000 members in Victoria and 4,000 each in Queensland and New South Wales.
-In 2024 Tobi Loftus reporting for the ABC estimated that there were 8,000 members across Australia.
+In 2024 Tobi Loftus, reporting for the ABC, estimated that there were 8,000 members across Australia.
 In 2024 Amy Williams reported for RNZ that there are 2,500 members in New Zealand and 60 ministers.

+Historically Two by Twos may have had much larger numbers in Australia.
+Former member Laura McConnell-Conti estimated that there were 50,000 members across Australia in the 1980's and 1990's.

 Two by Twos congregations are typically concentrated in isolated rural farming communities and regional areas, but they can also be found in cities.
 In Australia they have been reported as being in Wodonga, Shepparton, Launceston, rural Tasmania, and Pheasant Creek, but this is not an exhaustive list.
 They are active in every state of Australia.